thiagorfreitas/thiagorfreitas/README.md

 My name is Thiago, and I am currently working as an OutSystems Developer and a Software Engineering student at the University of Brasília.
 I am passionate about software development and always looking for new challenges and opportunities to learn and grow.

 ## Skills
-I have experience with the following programming languages and technologies:

 <div style="display: inline_block" align="center"><br>
   <img align="center" alt="Arthur-Java" height="30" width="40" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/java/java-plain.svg">